 - 1. Students must declare the major literature on which they will be examined by September 30 of the second year (email DGS, cc.
-Tracy/Carol) - 2.
+Tracy/Tiffany) - 2.
 Begin TA-ing (you need 4 semesters of teaching) - 3.
 Oct 15: Discuss and email a list to DGS (cc.
-Tracy/Carol) of the three members of your oral exam committee.
-You now form your own examining committee with at least one COLT professor (who must chair the committee and approve the entire list); the other two may come from COLT or other departments. \\You are responsible for contacting the appropriate three professors this Fall (Sept-Oct) and ensuring their willingness to meet with you to help you with the list (e.g., Independent Study [see 4. below], office hours) and to serve as examiner in September 2018. - 4.
+Tracy/Tiffany) of the three members of your oral exam committee.
+You form your own examining committee with at least one COLT professor (who must chair the committee and approve the entire list); the other two may come from COLT or other departments.
+You are responsible for contacting the appropriate three professors this Fall (Sept-Oct) and ensuring their willingness to meet with you to help you with the list (e.g., Independent Study [see 4. below], office hours) and to serve as examiner in September 2021.

 The final reading list is to be approved by the chair of your committee, then submitted to the Director of Graduate Studies (cc.
-Tracy/Carol) by March 1.
-The examination will be based on a list of 30 items covering the chronological range of the literature chosen.
-An item generally consists of several works by the author in question, roughly three novels or prose works, eight to ten plays, or two dozen or so poems.
-The works for each item are to be chosen in consultation with the examination committee.\\The list should serve as the framework, and you and the faculty are responsible for ensuring you cover what is appropriate for you. - 5.
-During the spring semester of their second year, students will take at least two regular courses and may elect one section of COLT 2980 (Reading and Research), an independent study devoted to preparation for the major literature examination, as the required third course.
+Tracy/Tiffany) by March 1.
+The examination will be based on a list of 25 entries covering the chronological range of the literature chosen, and 10 entries selected by the student in consultation with the committee to develop an area of interest within that literature, within another literature or to develop a theoretical or comparative field.
+An entry generally consists of several works, roughly three novels or prose works, eight to ten plays, or two dozen or so poems.
+The works for each entry are to be chosen in consultation with the examination committee.

+4. During the spring semester of their second year, students will take at least two regular courses and may elect one section of COLT 2980 (Reading and Research), an independent study devoted to preparation for the major literature examination, as the required third course.

-Third-Year Graduate Students
+Checklist for Third-Year Graduate Students